anabrid/pyanalog/doc/installation.rst

 `Windows Terminal <https://www.microsoft.com/de-de/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab>`_
 which can be obtained in the Microsoft store for free.

+While it is attractive to download the PyAnalog software as a ZIP file from Github, we recommend you instead to install a proper Git client, such as the comprehensible `Github Desktop <https://desktop.github.com>_` GUI.
+This way it is as easy as a single click on *update* to obtain a more recent version of the PyAnalog code.

 .. note::

    At Windows, we have experienced some hazzles with *UTF-16* encoded files.
 While we are